castdrian/Gonerino/README.md

 A YouTube tweak that allows you to block specific channels and automatically remove their videos from your feed.

+## Features

+- Block channels directly from video context menu
+- Automatically removes blocked channels' videos from your feed
+- Block "People also watched this video" and "You might also like this" suggestions

 ## Dependencies

 This tweak requires [YouGroupSettings](https://github.com/arichornloverALT/YouGroupSettings) to display its settings section in the YouTube app settings.